daniel-schwarzenbach/CSP_Project/README.md

 of the Metropolis algorithm.

-In this README file we give instructions for the installation of the required libraries, provied an overview over the code, describe the core difference between the three algorithms implemented and give a brief overview over the results that can be obtained using our code.
+In this README file we give instructions for the installation of the required libraries, provide an overview over the code, describe the core difference between the three algorithms implemented and give a brief overview over the results that can be obtained using our code.
 Finally we list the contributions.